 Some states have completed or are in the process of implementing State Managed Pollinator Protection Programs (MP3s).
 MP3s are typically voluntary.
 Consult your State Apiarist (see section A12.
-Pollination, Table A-6 for contact information) or the Department of Agriculture for your State requirements.
+Pollination, Table A-6.
+State Apiarist Contact Information) or the Department of Agriculture for your State requirements.